BEGIN:VCALENDAR

 Systems</a>\nby Timo Reis (TU Ilmenau) as part of Port-Hamiltonian Semina

-r\n\n\nAbstract\nWe first present a theory for the optimal control of infi
+r (pH Seminar)\n\n\nAbstract\nWe first present a theory for the optimal co

-d and convex set.\nNext\, we address energy-optimal control for infinite-d
+ithin a closed and convex set.\nNext\, we address energy-optimal control f

-two-dimensional spatial domain.\n
+quation on a two-dimensional spatial domain.\n

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/10/